-SR06: IG Training for NHS Staff: The risk score has been increased from 12 (high) to 16 (high) on 12 September 2023, Q2 and continues, to date, at this level.
-The increase in risk score is to reflect that despite previous efforts to increase the number of staff completing Mandatory training, the uptake rate has remained low and thus there is an increased potential of an error being made in relation to Information Governance.
+SR06: IG Training for NHS Staff risk rating was increased in Q3 from 12 (high) to 16 (high) to reflect that despite previous efforts to increase the number of staff completing Mandatory training, the uptake rate has remained low and thus there is an increased potential of an error being made in relation to Information Governance.
+Whilst no formal testing of the Adequacy of Controls has been undertaken on this risk, following discussion at the Staff Governance Committee in November 2023, it was felt that the controls should be considered to be Inadequate due to their failure to resolve this position.